Choose the experimental features you want to try

 • It is forbidden to hold 5% or more of the capital or voting rights of more than one credit rating agency, unless these agencies belong to the same group.

-All available ratings are published on a European rating platform by ESMA.
+All available ratings are published on the European Rating Platform by the European Securities and Markets Authority.

 FROM WHEN DOES THE REGULATION APPLY?

-• references to credit rating in prospectuses (Article 4(1)) which have applied since 7 December 2010; and
+• references to credit ratings in prospectuses (Article 4(1)), which have applied since ; and

 BACKGROUND